xinehc/argo-supplementary/README.md

 ### Step 2: Cluster of sequences with `MMseqs2`

-> [!NOTE]
+> [!TIP]
-> This step will take some time to complete.
-If you are working on an HPC, you may consider splitting `nucl/raw/*.fa` into chunks and submit a SLURM job for each chunk to run them in parallel.
-Increase `--threads` to reduce computational time, and lower `-P` if you encounter memory issues.
+> This step will take a while to complete.
+If you are working on HPC, consider splitting `nucl/raw/*.fa` into chunks and submit a SLURM job for each chunk to run them in parallel.
+Increase `--threads` to reduce computational time.
+Lower `-P` if you encounter memory issues.

 ```bash
 mkdir -p nucl/clustered